RefresherTowel/docs/catalyst/index.md

 - Movement speed modified by buffs, debuffs, and environment.
 - Cooldowns that shrink with combo stacks.
 - HP, armor, and resistance systems with diminishing returns.
-- "Highest-of-kind" auras where only the strongest effect applies.
+- “Highest-of-kind” auras where only the strongest effect applies.
 - Mouseover previews when hovering items: `20 -> 28 damage`.

 See the other pages for details: